bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/api-reference/cli.md

 ## Where to connect

-You can manage you keys locally without connecting to any node.
+You can manage your keys locally without connecting to any node.
 But if you want to interact with Beacon Chain, you need to connect to one of Beacon Chain full nodes.

 You can run your own full node, which may automatically connect to Beacon Chain, and you can run your CLI there with your own full node.
 In the mean time, you can connect to any full nodes provided by other people.

-You could query this API for for a list of full node on mainnet: <https://dex.binance.org/api/v1/peers>.
+You could query this API for a list of full node on mainnet: <https://dex.binance.org/api/v1/peers>.

 For testnet, visit  <https://testnet-dex.binance.org/api/v1/peers>.